antoinerougier/AML/README.md

 We have different notebook :

-import_data : is used to read the zip file and transform it into a csv file data_analysis : these are the descriptive statistics for our dataset NN : this is the notebook that compares the different neural networks with batchnormalisation NN_hand : we wanted to reproduce this by hand, but the results were not as good as we had hoped.
+import_data : is used to read the zip file and transform it into a csv file

+data_analysis : these are the descriptive statistics for our dataset

+NN : this is the notebook that compares the different neural networks with batchnormalisation

+NN_hand : we wanted to reproduce this by hand, but the results were not as good as we had hoped